HarshdeepKahlon/hiring2020/README.md

 <!---If you would like to receive notifications for a particular company you are interested in, please fill this [form](https://forms.gle/53H6yjHLDMjF1L3AA)--->

-You can also join our group on [Facebook](https://www.facebook.com/groups/hiring2020/) for discussions or follow us on [Twitter](https://twitter.com/hiring2020) for updates.
+You can also like our page on [Facebook](https://www.facebook.com/pg/hiring20/) or follow us on [Twitter](https://twitter.com/hiring2020) for updates.
 <!---1. **Facebook** - [Hiring2020](https://www.facebook.com/groups/hiring2020/)
 2. **Twitter** - [@hiring2020](https://twitter.com/hiring2020)--->